SU-SWS/ace-sdssgryphon/docroot/profiles/sdss/sdss_profile/modules/sdss_person_title_override/README.md

 ## Usage Notes
 - The formatter is available for all string and text fields, but is intended only for the two title fields above.
 - If applied to other fields, a warning will be shown and the default value will be used.
-- No custom field types or computed fields are provided by this module.

 ## Uninstalling
 - Uninstalling the module will remove the formatter, but will not affect your fields or displays.